 \section{Abstract}

-We study three Markov processes on infinite, regular trees: the Glauber (heat bath) dynamics of the Ising model, a majority voter dynamic, and a coalescing particle model.
-In each of the three cases the tree exhibits a preferred direction which is encoded into the model.
+We study three Markov processes on infinite, unrooted, regular trees: the stochastic Ising model (also known as the Glauber heat bath dynamics of the Ising model), a majority voter dynamic, and a coalescing particle model.
+In each of the three cases the tree exhibits a preferred direction encoded into the model.
 For all three models, our main result is the existence of a stationary but non-reversible measure.
-For the Ising model, this requires imposing that the inverse temperature is large and choosing suitable non-uniform couplings, and our theorem implies the existence of a stationary measure which does not at all look like a low-temperature Ising Gibbs measure.
+For the Ising model, this requires imposing that the inverse temperature is large and choosing suitable non-uniform couplings, and our theorem implies the existence of a stationary measure which looks nothing like a low-temperature Gibbs measure.
 The interesting aspect of our results lies in the fact that the analogous processes do not have non-Gibbsian stationary measures on $\mathbb Z^d$, owing to the amenability of that graph.
 In fact, no example of a stochastic Ising model with a non-reversible stationary state was known to date.